WilsonQiuu/PathFinder/README.md

 # PathFinder
-Takes in a maze with start and end points and find the shortest path between them
+Takes in a maze with start and end points and using breath-first search to ensure the path found between them is the shortest